 Novartis Access to be launched first in Kenya, Ethiopia and Vietnam

 Novartis has launched Novartis Access, a portfolio of 15 medicines to treat chronic diseases in low and low-middle-income countries.
 The portfolio addresses cardiovascular diseases, diabetes, respiratory illnesses and breast cancer.
-It will be offered to governments, NGOs and other public-sector healthcare providers for $1 per treatment, per month.
+It will be offered to governments, non-governmental organisations (NGOs) and other public-sector healthcare providers for $1 per treatment, per month.

 The Novartis Access portfolio includes patented and generic Novartis medicines.
 It will be launched first in Kenya, Ethiopia and Vietnam.
 Over the coming years, Novartis plans to roll out Novartis Access to 30 countries, depending on demand.